 - Step 2

-- Add garlic cloves, diced tomatoes, basil and salt.
+- Add garlic cloves, diced tomatoes, basil, stock, salt and pepper.
 Bring to a simmer for 15-20 minutes.
-Stir chunks of goat cheese into soup.

 - Step 3

-- Transfer soup to a high speed blender and puree (make sure to start blending at the lowest speed and slowly work your way up to high speed to prevent injury).Transfer soup back into pot and adjust seasoning if necessary before serving.
+- Stir chunks of goat cheese into the soup, then transfer to a high speed blender and puree (make sure to start blending at the lowest speed and slowly work your way up to high speed to prevent injury).Transfer soup back into pot and adjust seasoning if necessary before serving.